MoonPoet/xaprb-src/content/blog/switching-mathjax-katex.md

   and output format, more sophisticated features such as the ability to interact with the equations in the browser, and absolutely perfect rendering.
-- KaTeX might be right for you if you value a more compact and speedy library, and you don't mind ever-so-slightly inferior typesetting or less support for uncommon browsers.
+- KaTeX might be right for you if you value a more compact and speedy library, and you don't mind ever-so-slightly different typography or less support for uncommon browsers.

 Both libraries are extraordinary works of engineering and I thank the authors